 Absolute Pleasure to Drive

 Özkan Erdogan is one of six drivers at WDI who tested out the new E30.
 In his six years as a professional forklift driver, Erdogan has driven just about every model of truck going.
-After just five days in the new electric forklift truck from Linde, his mind is made up: “I never want to drive anything else!” he says.
+After just five days in the new electric forklift truck from Linde, his mind is made up: “I never want to drive anything else!”

-The drivers at WDI are particularly impressed by how comfortable and stress-free working in the new electric forklift truck is.
+The drivers at WDI are also impressed by how comfortable working in the new electric forklift truck is.
 “It’s just an absolute pleasure to drive.
 After an eight-hour shift in the E30, you feel as though you’ve hardly worked at all”, says Erdogan.
 A key factor behind how comfortable the new electric forklift truck is to drive is what is known as an elastomer ring bearing.
 This decouples the steering axle from the chassis, which protects the driver against impacts and vibrations when driving over bumps, guide rails, or uneven surfaces.

 Until now, elastomer ring bearings have only ever been used in diesel and gas-powered trucks.
 In the new Linde series, they are now fitted as standard in the electric versions, too – much to the delight of Özkan Erdogan: “We have a few uneven areas here on-site, so you normally get shaken about a bit when you have to drive over them.
 With the E30, you don’t notice it at all, not even when you have a load on the forks.”